 Important: Each county has a different program, enrollment and start dates.
 For Salt Lake County, the core training classes will begin March 12, 2024 and will be delivered live over the internet twice per week for 7 weeks.
 Many other counties begin their programs in January and they may be in-person or online or a mix.
 It is expected that the volunteer component of 40 hours will be completed in the same county as you complete the classes.
 Please click on the tab "County Locations" above to find the contact information for other counties and information on attending their program.

-Master Gardener course participants attend weekly college-level lectures and attend hands-on workshops taught by Utah State University Extension Specialists and Extension Faculty.
-After completion of the in-class training, USU Master Gardeners become an integral part of the educational community while sharing their research-based knowledge through volunteer service (see below).
+Master Gardener course participants attend 14 college-level lectures taught by Utah State University Extension Specialists and Extension Faculty.
+After completion of the basic curriculum, first year trainees may participate in hands-on workshops, webinars and live events and become an integral part of the educational community while sharing their research-based knowledge through volunteer service (see below).

-The course includes but is not limited to the following topics:
+The basic curriculum includes, but is not limited to the following topics:

 - Basic Botany